machwert/dbdumpimport/README.md

 * Download files in WEBROOT/dbdumpimport/
 * Update .htaccess if don't use WEBROOT/dbdumpimport as the location of this web application
 * Update config.php (or better generate config_local.php) and set file path and database configuration
+* You should create an own .htpasswd file.
+For the given .htpasswd file the user 'apuser' with password 'show!ME-323' is defined.

 Filesystem
 ----------